Severn Bridge: Tolls

 In the 2016 United Kingdom budget George Osborne, the Chancellor of the Exchequer, announced that toll charges on the Severn crossings would be halved in 2018.
 The Welsh Liberal Democrats leader Kirsty Williams called the cut "pathetic" and said, "The Chancellor is cynically acting as if he is doing commuters a favour, but the fact is that he wants to keep this unfair tax on entering Wales."
 The toll was due to be cut to £5.40 in 2017 but actually increased further.

 In July 2017, the Welsh Secretary, Alun Cairns, announced that tolls would be abolished by the end of 2018, claiming that this would boost the South Wales economy by around £100m a year.
 In September 2017, Cairns confirmed that tolls would be reduced in January 2018 when VAT is removed.
 In October 2018 he said that the Severn Bridge tolls would cease on 17 December 2018.

 On 17 December 2018, all toll lanes were permanently closed, officially marking the start of a toll-free journey into Wales for the first time since the bridge's construction.
 During the removal process of the toll booths, traffic was directed through a temporary three-lane layout, directly through the centre of the former toll lanes.
 These lanes were narrower than usual, resulting in a 50 mph speed limit being enforced.
 On 25 March 2019, a newly resurfaced road structure was opened, moving traffic flow from the centre of the former toll lanes to the right-hand side, directly next to eastbound traffic.
-This will allow for further work to remove any remaining toll infrastructure to the left of the new road layout.
+This allowed for further work to remove any remaining toll infrastructure to the left of the new road layout.